 Comfort: From the leather reclining seating to the first class car, Amtrak allows travelers to ride in style and comfort.
-Even the coach seats are better than airplanes seats.
+Even the coach seats are better than airplane seats.
 You also get the chance to walk around the train and "stretch your legs" during long train rides.
 If you fall asleep during the train ride, there is no need to panic.
 Open the Google Maps App on your phone to find out exactly where you are.

 Free Wifi: If you like browsing the Internet while traveling, Amtrak provides free Wi-Fi.
 Also, each seat is equipped with two outlets, so you can conveniently charge your phone or laptop.
 You will also find a fold-down tray and individual reading light above your seat.